matevzv/SensorManagementSystem/server/docs/SMS_file_structure.md

         *http://knockoutjs.com*

     - <i class="icon-file"></i> **admin.html**
     *This page is the SensorLab Dashboard.
-It gives users with administrator rights an overview on number and activity of: nodes, their attached sensors, node clusters and users.
-It is also the page every user with administrator rights is redirected after login.*
+It gives users with administrator rights an overview on the number and activity of: nodes, their attached sensors, node clusters and users.
+It is also the page every user with administrator rights is redirected to after login.*
     - <i class="icon-file"></i> **cluster.html**
 *This page gives you an overview of a single cluster by stating the following information about it: name, id, tag, type, scan option, time of last scan performed and its URL.
-You can edit or scan the cluster, get an insight on what nodes are a part of it (together with the nodes' names, IDs, statuses and location) and look into cluster's history.*
+You can edit or scan the cluster, get an insight on what nodes are a part of it (together with the nodes' names, IDs, statuses and location) and look into the cluster's history.*
     - <i class="icon-file"></i> **clusters.html**
 *This page provides an overview of all clusters in the database.
 They are listed together with their types, IDs, tags, names and URLs.
 There is an option to search for a cluster by its tag, ID, name or type and an option to add a new cluster.*
     - <i class="icon-file"></i> **component.html**
-*This page provides information about a single component, by listing component's type, product number, production, series, serial number, status, project, comment and history.*
+*This page provides information about a single component, by listing the component's type, product number, production, series, serial number, status, project, comment and history.*
     - <i class="icon-file"></i> **components.html**
-*This page lists all components in the database by listing their type, product number, production, series, serial number, project and status.
+*This page lists all the components in the database by listing their type, product number, production, series, serial number, project and status.
 You have an option to add a new component or search the database for existing components.*
     - <i class="icon-file"></i> **help.html**
 *This is the help section.
 It gives general information about the SMS and descriptions of concepts: component, node, sensor, cluster.*
     - <i class="icon-file"></i> **history.html**